-I love that the largest home in America, Biltmore Estate, is located only a few hours drive from my house in Raleigh.
+I love that the largest home in America, Biltmore Estate, is located only a few hours drive from our house in Raleigh.

 I could not take my parents on a road trip from Dallas to Boston and not stop in and visit Biltmore Estate.
 As you’ve learned we are Fixer Upper and House Hunter fans.
 We love to look at beautiful homes and imagine and dream.